MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 ## Vue3 SFC loader sample

 This approach loads SFCs dynamically on the frontend.
+Note use of `.vue` file in a callback function.

 Using the low-level [FranckFreiburger/vue3-sfc-loader](https://github.com/FranckFreiburger/vue3-sfc-loader) library.
 Note SFC is Single-File Component.